 The Forest School ethos is based on a basic respect for children and young people and for their capacity to investigate, test and maintain curiosity in the world around them.
 Forest School sessions give children and young people the opportunity to build positive values and attitudes about themselves through self-led exploration and learning.

 They are given appropriately challenging and achievable tasks that build their confidence, skills and independence.

 Tasks include – den building, rope swing building, woodland art and crafts, camp fire lighting and cooking, scavenger hunts and nature walks.

-Students follow a scheme of work which develops their mathematical understanding – and aims to re-engage those students who have previously struggled with the subject.
+Students follow a scheme of work which develops their mathematical understanding and aims to re-engage those students who have previously struggled with the subject.
 Students work on tasks which involve problem solving and lateral thinking as well as taking further their existing mathematical knowledge.
-Topics include Number, Algebra, Handling Data and Shape Space and Measurement.
+Topics include Number, Algebra, Ratio and proportion, Geometry and measures and finally, Statistics and probability.
 Students are also given the opportunity to develop their ‘Functional Maths’ skills by working on real-life problems.

 Personal, Social, Health Education & Citizenship focuses on developing the knowledge, skills and understanding students need to lead confident, healthy, independent lives and to become informed, active and responsible citizens.
 There is also a new element, as of September 2014, focusing on personal finance.
 It runs for one lesson per week.

 Students study units each year which comprise of biology, chemistry and physics topics.
 There is opportunity provided for a mix of theoretical, investigate and practical work.
 The schemes of work are designed to encourage students to be enthusiastic about science and to develop higher-level thinking skills.